pdayquotient/drupalcon-2017-bodiless-drupal/README.md

 - Front end: [nodejs-url]/app.js
 - Admin (to edit external data file): [drupal-url]/admin/bodiless_and_headless/edit

+# Diving Deeper

-# Soulful Example
+## Soulful Example

 This example demonstrates using Drupal's routing system to pass content through Drupal to an external PHP script.
 The PHP script (our external application) calls a URL routed by Drupal, which returns a Symfony Response object after reading an external file for its contents.
+We call this soulful because you are removing everything but Drupal's soul (routing, security, RESTful Web Service API, etc.).

 ## Demo
 - Front end: [drupal-url]/soulful.php